noccframework/nocc/README.md

 `cd scripts; ./run2.py config7.xml noccocc "-t 12 -c 10 -r 256" micro`,

-where `t` states for thread used, `c` states for coroutine used and `r` is left for workload.
+where `t` states for number of threads used, `c` states for number of coroutines used and `r` is left for workload.

-A template config file:`config_template.xml` is in the root directory.
+A template config file:`config_template.xml` is presented in the root directory.

 ***